 Please note that applications for the right to pursue a doctoral degree are processed according to a different schedule by the responsible Faculty.
 The relevant faculty makes decisions regarding study rights and applicants are personally notified in a separate notification to salary positions.

-The Doctoral Programme in Gender, Culture and Society (SKY) invites applications for one doctoral candidate position for a 4-year period starting from January 1, 2022.
+The Doctoral Programme in Gender, Culture and Society (SKY) invites applications for one salaried doctoral researcher position for a 4-year period starting from January 1, 2023.
 Previous funding does not prevent the salaried position to be granted, but preference in the selection will be given to those applicants who are in the early stages of their doctoral degree and can be granted a full 4-year period.
 Applicants can receive salaried positions for shorter periods than 4 years only in exceptional cases.

 The most important evaluation criteria are the high quality and feasibility of the research proposal and available supervision arrangements.
 The proposal must have scientific significance and must fit the research profile of the doctoral programme.
 The doctoral programme concentrates on questions of gender, sexuality and feminist scholarship from the perspectives of a wide array of humanities and social sciences.
 It understands gender as multidimensional and places a strong emphasis on the categories that intersect with gender including ethnicity and race, age, class, religion, and sexualities.